Discover Matera and PugliaPuglia & BasilicataDifficulty path:

 In the middle it stands Castel del Monte, solitary and imposing, in the countryside of the National Park Alta Murgia.

 Public transport will make the journey more sustainable and it will be interesting getting in touch with the joyful locals, taking your time to wait and think, to talk and smile, to enjoy and taste the local cuisine: a slow tour to discover and be surprised.

 Bari and the Basilica of San Nicola

-Taking the Train with Locals
+Take the Train with the Locals

 The Octagonal Castel del Monte in the Alta Murgia National Park

 Your discovery of Matera and Puglia region has begun.

 Individual arrival in Bari and accommodation in a central hotel.
 Recommended an early evening stroll through the streets of the Bari old town: head between Piazza Ferrarese and Piazza Mercantile if you fancy some nightlife.